Wedding Dance Lessons: 407-297-9048

 Prices for Wedding Dance Lessons:

 If you take one, one-hour lesson, the price is $60.
-I suggest that you take a five-dance lesson package.
+Three lessons are $150, Four lessons would be $200, but do NOT include the free music edit or a print out of your First Dance.
+That's why I suggest that you take a five-dance lesson package.
 The hourly rate drops to $45 per one-hour dance lesson. ($225.)
-You can pay charge, but add a $15 processing fee.
+You can pay by charge, but add a $15 processing fee.
 Sorry, no checks.
 See more about pricing.
 The five dance lessons will include a few special dance moves: a dance lean, a special trick and of course a dip for the end.
 Lastly, you will learn how to bow and courtsey and walk off the dance floor as your audience is applauding and you all smile with great delight.
+As a special, when you buy the five lesson package, I offer a print out of your choreographed steps and a simple music edit for FREE.
 We have a lot to cover, and for over ten years five, one-hour dance lessons will do the magic.
 This routine is a beginning First Dance and will awe your family and friends.
 If you want to continue dancing after the wedding for your date night, ten lessons would be beneficial to bring your performance up a knotch to intermediate dance steps, and will help you look great at a friend's wedding or other special occasion.

 Best Wedding Music